Gallery 3I: Woodblock Prints by Yamamoto Shōun

 Yamamoto Shōun (1870-1965) was a Japanese print designer, painter, and illustrator for the magazine Japanese Life Illustrated.
 The prints below are from a series of miniature landscape prints which were published by Matsuki Heikichi.

-The print to the left was based on a design by Yamamoto Shoun first published by Matsuki Heikichi.
+The print to the left was based on Catching Fireflies by Yamamoto Shoun which was first published by Matsuki Heikichi.
 This copy bears the publisher seal of the Shima Art Company which is known to have had print designs reproduced for sale in the U.S. Such prints were often misattributed to an artist other than the original designer.
 A close comparison of this print with the original print in the gallery above reveals differences in the color palette and block carving.
 The signature reads Toshimoto.
-The original print also has additional text in the right margin.
+The original print also includes additional text in the right margin.

-The print to the left is after a design by Yamamoto Shoun.
-However, it is signed Raichiku.
+The print to the left is after Komeido in the Rain by Yamamoto Shoun; however, it is signed Raichiku.
 The print was published by the Shima Art Company which is known to have had print designs reproduced for sale in the U.S. that were often adapted from an existing work and then misattributed to a different artist.